KQM-git/TCL/characters/anemo/venti.md

 | Hold | 532% | 15s | 70 | 2U | 4 \(-\) |

 * Doing an auto attack as soon as possible after using the press version of **Skyward Sonnet** allows the user to swap to a different character faster.
+* Venti can end the animation of the press version of **Skyward Sonnet** early by holding Elemental Skill for 9 frames and then releasing, allowing the user to perform an action immediately after.

 {% endtab %}